MicrosoftDocs/customer-insights/topics/preview/user-consent-storage.md

 If you indicate that there is no user consent, the SDK will not store any data, and will not send signals that can be used to track user behavior.
 Any previously stored data will be deleted from the browser.

 If no user consent value is specified, the SDK will assume that the user has consented.
-What this means is that if you (as our customer) do not specify a value for user consent in the SDK, it will collect data.
-However, If you specify the value and the consent needs to be “true” for your site user, data will not be collected if a user declines or does not respond with positive agreement.
+What this means is that if you (as our customer) don't specify a value for user consent in the SDK, data will be collected.
+However, if you specify that the value for user consent needs to be “true,” data won't be collected if a user declines or fails to provide explicit consent.

 ## Visitor data storage in Product Insights